tohhongxiang123/Blog/notes/AP Computer Science A - Java Programming/AP CS A - Polymorphism and Advanced Data Structures/Week 3/Exceptions.md

   - E.g. `open("file.txt")` in C returns a file descriptor that allows reading from a file
   - Returns -1 (invalid file descriptor) if open fails
   - Programmer must remember to check for -1
+- Prone to forgetting to check for errors and causing entire program to crash
+- In java, we can throw errors and catch them to be handled accordingly, without having the program fully crash on us

 # Java Approach - Exceptions